iCliniq Logo

 Contraindications:

-Why Is Tenofovir Prescribed?
+Why Is Tenofovir Prescribed For?

 PrEP involves taking the medication regularly to prevent the acquisition of HIV.

-• Tenofovir Alafenamide (TAF): TAF is another formulation of Tenofovir used in HIV treatment.
+• Tenofovir alafenamide (TAF): TAF is another formulation of Tenofovir used in HIV treatment.
 TAF is associated with potentially lower risks of certain side effects, making it a preferred choice in some cases.

-• Combination Therapy: Tenofovir is rarely used as a standalone medication.
+• Combination therapy: Tenofovir is rarely used as a standalone medication.
 It is usually prescribed in combination with other antiretroviral drugs to increase efficacy and reduce the risk of developing drug resistance.

-• Individualized Treatment Plans: The specific formulation (TDF or TAF) and dosage of Tenofovir can vary based on individual health factors, including kidney function and other medical conditions.
+• Individualized treatment plans: The specific formulation (TDF or TAF) and dosage of Tenofovir can vary based on individual health factors, including kidney function and other medical conditions.

 What Special Precautions Should Be Taken?

-• Prescription Only: Tenofovir is available only by prescription.
+• Prescription only: Tenofovir is available only by prescription.
 It should be taken exactly as prescribed by the healthcare provider.

-• Regular Monitoring: Regular medical check-ups and monitoring of kidney function, bone density, and liver function are typically required during Tenofovir treatment.
+• Regular monitoring: Regular medical check-ups and monitoring of kidney function, bone density, and liver function are typically required during Tenofovir treatment.

-• Kidney Function: Tenofovir can affect kidney function.
-Inform the healthcare provider of a history of kidney problems, and they may monitor the kidney function regularly.
+• Kidney function: Tenofovir can affect kidney function.
+If you have a history of kidney problems, inform your healthcare provider, and they may monitor your kidney function regularly.

-• Bone Health: Some studies have suggested that Tenofovir may be associated with bone density loss.
+• Bone health: Some studies have suggested that Tenofovir may be associated with bone density loss.
 Discuss any concerns about bone health with the healthcare provider, and they may recommend appropriate supplements or lifestyle changes.

-Side Effects of Tenofovir:
+What Are the Side Effects of Tenofovir?

 • Nausea: Some people may experience a feeling of sickness or discomfort in the stomach.